fb pixel

 Eligibility, Registration Instructions, and Event Timeline

 All University of ¶¡ÏãÔ°AV graduate students are eligible for this competition, regardless of whether they are in a course-, thesis-, or practicum-based program.
-University of ¶¡ÏãÔ°AV students are encouraged to present content from their term papers, thesis proposals, practicum reports, and yes, even their master's theses, at the competition.

-3MT Timeline for Registrants
+3MT Timeline and Deadlines for Registrants

 3MT Training Session I: Spoken Delivery - Make Three Minutes Memorable